nyu-cds/python-cython/index.md

 : One of Cython’s purposes is to allow easy wrapping of C libraries.
 When writing code in Cython you can call into C code as easily as into
 Python code.

 The following sections provide a very brief introduction to Cython.
-See Cython Language Basics for a more detailed description of the Cython language.
+See the [Cython documentation](http://cython.readthedocs.io/en/latest/) for a more detailed description of the Cython language and how to use Cython.

 > ## Prerequisites
 >
 > The examples in this lesson can be run directly using the Python interpreter, using IPython interactively,
 > or using Jupyter notebooks.
+Anaconda users will already have Cython installed.
+You will also need a functioning
+> C compiler to be able to use Cython.
+See the [Cython installation guide](http://cython.readthedocs.io/en/latest/src/quickstart/install.html) for more details.
 {: .prereq}